 How do I Know whether to Trust a Website on Microsoft Edge?

-This guide will help to detect if the website is free of malware and secure.
+This guide will help with trust.
+Know how to detect if the website is free of malware and secure.
 If it is secure you can trust it.

 Check for the lock icon

 You have to know that one of the features that can determine if a website is safe is the lock icon.
 If you see the lock icon showing green on the address bar of the website in question, it is an indication that the website is safe to visit.
 The green lock icon indicates that the information you are sending on that website is encrypted.
 As a result, no unauthorized person will be able to access that information.
-A website that has that icon has a digital certificate and that proves the real owner of the website.
+Know that a website that has that icon has a digital certificate and that proves the real owner of the website.

 A green lock icon indicates that:

 - The information you send or receive from that website is secure and encrypted.
 As a result, an unauthorized person will never be able to access the information.
 You can trust the site.

 - The website you are visiting is verified and this shows that the company or outlet that runs or owns that website has a certificate to prove its ownership of the website.
 You can even click on the green lock icon to get information about the owner of the website, as well as the company or person that verified it.